KholdStare/kholdstare.github.com/_posts/2012-08-31-objects-and-threads-in-cpp-2.markdown

     }
 };
 {% endhighlight %}

+The above is a good example for demonstration, but is rarely done in production.
+We will see a better way to run custom code on QThreads in the next section.

 In particular the GUI thread (the main thread), also has an event loop which is launched with by calling <a href="http://qt-project.org/doc/qt-4.8/qcoreapplication.html#exec"><code>QApplication::exec()</code></a>, which only returns after the user has quit the program.